electrode-io/fynpo/packages/fyn/README.md

 # Using with Lerna

 [lerna] actually implements its own internal `npm link` like feature to support a monorepo with packages that depend on each other.

-I haven't been able to bootstrap my [lerna] monorepo with npm since version 5.

 `fyn` works particularly well with a [lerna] monorepo, but of course since it offers an enhanced `npm link`, it replaces [lerna]'s bootstrap feature.